aleynaelif/Musictify/README.md

-# WepProgrammingProject
+# WebProgrammingProject

-The main purpose of this project is to ensure that the information learned in the wep programming class can be used in a real life problem by students.
+The main purpose of this project is to ensure that the information learned in the web programming class can be used in a real life problem by students.

 This projecj includes